How to Open Bank Account in Hong Kong

 Statrys Hong Kong

-Statrys offers a virtual multi-currency accounts for SMEs, Mastercard, European IBAN accounts in Hong Kong.
-The EURO IBAN allows businesses in Hong Kong to make and receive Euro payments locally in the European Union without transfer fees.
-The online account in Hong is also designed for ecommerce businesses to allow them to link global platforms like Amazon, Stripe, and PayPal to Statrys account, and receive cross-border payments.
+You can open a business bank account in Hong Kong remotely with Statrys.
+The fintech offers a virtual multi-currency accounts for SMEs, Mastercard, European IBAN accounts in Hong Kong.
+The EURO IBAN allows businesses in Hong Kong to make and receive Euro payments locally without transfer fees.
+The online account also offers ecommerce banking solution to businesses to link global platforms like Amazon, Stripe, and PayPal to Statrys account, and receive cross-border payments.

-SMEs in Hong Kong can easily make and receive payments globally, deliver payment cards to key employees, and maintain a business account with 11 currencies.
-Supported currencies are HKD, EUR, USD, CNY, GBP, SGD, AUD, JPY, NZD, CHF AND CAD.
+SMEs in Hong Kong can easily make and receive payments globally, deliver payment cards to key employees, and maintain a business multicurrency account with 11 currencies, including HKD, EUR, USD, CNY, GBP, SGD, AUD, JPY, NZD, CHF AND CAD.

 Bank Charges in Hong Kong